lgtm-migrator/gateway-api/migrations/README.md

 #### Step 4

-With the scripts written, the functions can be tested by running the following command, replacing 'my_new_migration_script' with the name of the script you want to execute.
+With the scripts written, the functions can be tested by running the following command, replacing 'my_new_migration_script' with the name of the script you want to execute without the time stamp so for example node -r esm migrations/migrate.js up my_new_migration_script

 node -r esm migrations/migrate.js up my_new_migration_script

 When this process is completed, the connected database will have a new document representing your migration scripts inside the 'migrations' collection, which tracks the state of the migration.
 If you need to run your scripts multiple times for test purposes, you can change the state of the migration to 'Down'.

 During this process, please ensure you are using a personal database.